AAformer: Auto-Aligned Transformer for Person Re-Identification: Experiments

-The input images are resized to $384\!\times\!256$ and the patch size is $16\!\times\!16$.
-We adopt the commonly used random cropping \cite{random_earse2}, horizontal flipping and random erasing \cite{Mancs, random_earse2, random_earse3} (with a probability of 0.5) for data augmentation.
+\textbf{Data preprocessing.} The input images are resized to $256\!\times\!128$ and the patch size is $16\!\times\!16$.
+We adopt the commonly used random cropping \cite{random_earse2}, horizontal flipping and random erasing \cite{Mancs} (with a probability of 0.5) for data augmentation.